By James Waterson

 While both refuges have more than enough to keep you busy, they aren’t the only places to go birding near Clute.
 Located in Lake Jackson, the Gulf Coast Bird Observatory is home to self-guided nature trails that meander through a bottomland forest frequently visited by migrating birds.
 The Quintana Neotropical Bird Sanctuary, situated in the coastal town of Quintana, is another hotspot for birdwatchers where hummingbirds, pelicans, egrets, and warblers are known to reside.

-If you’re wanting to simply enjoy the outdoors, head to Clute’s Municipal Park.
-Stroll the walking trail, play a round on the 18-hole disc golf course, and beat the heat in the swimming pool.
-Make sure you’re here during The Great Texas Mosquito Festival, one of the most popular, and quirky events, in the Lone Star State.
+If you are wanting to simply enjoy the outdoors, head to Clute’s Municipal Park.
+Stroll the walking trail or play a round on the 18-hole disc golf course.
+Make sure you are here during The Great Texas Mosquito Festival, one of the most popular, and quirky events, in the Lone Star State.

 You Can Swim, Kayak & Scuba Dive in Minutes

 Dive among a submerged C-130 aircraft or a downed pirate ship or paddle along the pristine waters of a sprawling lake.
 Savor a day out on the water at Mammoth Lake, a scuba diving lake situated just minutes away from Clute.
 Descend underwater as you hunt for more than 20 sunken surprises or bring a kayak or stand-up paddleboard and enjoy a day on the water.
 Scuba diving equipment is available for rent, but you need to be certified before you can dive there.
 Training for a triathlon?
 Mammoth Lake is a popular training spot for endurance athletes thanks to the relatively calm waters.
 Known as one of Texas’ premier inland diving lakes, Mammoth Lake is a must for divers and paddlers alike.